-Cleveland, Ohio, has been known for many things across the year, especially in the sporting world.
-More so with the success of the Cleveland Cavaliers NBA team in recent years but the cities airport that has seen many ups and downs.
+Cleveland, Ohio, has been known for many things across the years, especially in the sporting world and medical field.
+From the recent success of the Cleveland Cavaliers NBA team to the world-renowned Cleveland Clinic but the cities airport has seen many ups and downs.

 Cleveland-Hopkins has seen hub status twice.
 Once right after World War II with United Airlines, then in the 1980s, United moved the hub to Washington-Dulles.
 When they left, Continental took over the hub.
 Then when the two merged in 2011, the new United decided to close the hub yet again but still operates Cleveland with a Focus City status.

 As I was saying previously, CLE has seen ups and downs, and right now, they are in a down period.